Staars/Staars.github.io/docs/Bluetooth_MI32.md

 `ble.set_chr(string)`: where string is a 16-Bit, 32-Bit or 128-Bit characteristic uuid

 Finally run the context with the specified properties and (if you want to get data back to Berry) have everything prepared in the callback function:
 `ble.run(operation)`: where operation is a number, that represents an operation in a proprietary format.
-Current implemention disconnects after every operation:
+Values below 10 will not disconnect automatically after completion:

+- 1 - read
+- 2 - write
+- 3 - notify read
+- 5 - disconnect

-- 11 - read
+- 11 - read - then disconnect (returns 1 in the callback)
-- 12 - write
+- 12 - write - then disconnect (returns 2 in the callback)
-- 13 - notify read
+- 13 - notify read - then disconnect (returns 3 in the callback)

-The buffer format for reading and writing is in the format (lenth - data):
+The buffer format for reading and writing is in the format (length - data):
 ```
 1 byte  - length of data in bytes
 n bytes - data